wert23239/Super-Meta-MarIO/README.md

 #### Problem 2 (The Isolated Person Problem)

 The most concrete problem even with infinite time is the concept of having a reactive machine.
 Imagine at input a machine spits back out the perfect buttons to press.
 This seems perfect and exactly in a perfect world what you would receive from a genetic algorithm.
 This could still not beat most games.
-Temporal information is very important.
+Temporal information is important.
 This is where the isolated person problem comes into play.
 Imagine a situation where all a character has to do is walk in a completely empty room.
 How, does a human in this situation know whether to go left or right.
 The person simply uses his past experience of which he started off as when the room wasn't empty.
 But, a machine that only maps inputs to outputs is unable to recall anything that happened even two seconds before this.
 Almost as if each organism is  in Memento or Fifty First Dates movie.

 #### Example